 Settling back into your learning service

 Having a strategy and procedures in place for transitioning children (and their families) back into your learning environment is of utmost importance right now.
-In New Zealand, schools and early learning services have opened their doors and welcomed back a large number of children.
-In Australia, a lot of learning services remained open and operated with reduced numbers.

 You may also find that whilst some children will be super excited to be back at their learning service, others may be a little reluctant to separate from their families.